-Unfortunately, due to the uncertain nature of the COVID-19 global pandemic, the short duration of these programs, logistical complications, and timelines for financial commitments, no winter interim programs are being offered by the College in January 2021.
-Students interested in exploring external program options should visit our website for more information.
+Unfortunately, due to the uncertain nature of the COVID-19 global pandemic, the short duration of these programs, logistical complications, and timelines for financial commitments, a handful of summer 2021 programs have been canceled.

-At this time, we do plan on offering about a half dozen programs during summer 2021.
+At this time, we do plan on offering two summer 2021 programs.

-At this time, we are intending to run spring 2021 Lafayette Engineering programs and approve participation in affiliated programs.
-However, students should expect to approach the spring semester with a great deal of caution and flexibility.
+At this time, we are intending to run fall 2021 Lafayette faculty-led programs and approve participation in affiliated programs.
+However, students should expect to approach the fall semester abroad with a great deal of caution and flexibility.
 Not all affiliated programs will be offered by our partners, and some may have substantial structural changes in terms of courses and other aspects of the program.
 Some excursions may be eliminated or modified, and this may not be known until the semester is underway.

 How might the experience of going abroad be different from past years?